projectcalico/calico/docs/source/etcd-data-model.rst

 endpoints
-  An endpoint object represents a single source+sink of data in a Calico network.
-A single virtual machine or container may own multiple endpoints (e.g. if it has multiple vNICs).
+  An endpoint object represents a single source+sink of data in a Calico network; for example, the virtual NIC of a VM or a host's Linux interface.
+  A single virtual machine, container or host may own multiple endpoints (e.g. if it has multiple vNICs).
 See :ref:`endpoint-data` for more.

 security profiles